Bounded quantifier: Bounded quantifiers in arithmetic

 Suppose that L is the language of Peano arithmetic (the language of second-order arithmetic or arithmetic in all finite types would work as well).
 There are two types of bounded quantifiers: $\forall n < t$ and $\exists n < t$.

-These quantifiers bind the number variable n and contain a numeric term t which may not mention n but which may have other free variables. ("Numeric terms" here means terms such as "1 + 1", "2", "2 × 3", "m + 3", etc.)
+These quantifiers bind the number variable n using a numeric term t not containing n but which may have other free variables. ("Numeric terms" here means terms such as "1 + 1", "2", "2 × 3", "m + 3", etc.)

 These quantifiers are defined by the following rules ($\phi$ denotes formulas):

 There are several motivations for these quantifiers.